Through the Judge's Eyes: Inferred Thinking Traces Improve Reliability of LLM Raters: Conclusion

 \paragraph{Distilling Reasoning via Rejection Sampling.} A powerful paradigm for generating synthetic data is \textit{rejection sampling fine-tuning}, where a model generates numerous candidate reasoning traces, and only those passing a filtering criterion are used for subsequent training.
 Existing work has pioneered this approach for tasks with objectively correct answers, such as mathematical reasoning, using an automatic verifier to accept only correct outputs~\citep{guo2025deepseek,Zelikman2022-cz,Wadhwa2024-of,Tong2024-qt,Singh2023-rm}.
 To handle more nuanced tasks, methods such as RAFT~\citep{Dong2023-kl} replaced the binary verifier with a learned reward model, filtering for outputs that score highly on desired attributes.
-This trend of applying reasoning to more subjective domains is also evident in recent work on recommender systems~\citep{Tsai2024-vj}.
-Crucially, while previous work exclusively focuses on using these curated traces for fine-tuning, we introduce a novel second application: distilling insights from the thinking traces to automatically refine annotation codebooks.
+This trend of applying reasoning to more diverse domains is also evident in recent work on recommender systems~\citep{Tsai2024-vj}, medical question-answering~\citep{chen2024huatuogpto1medicalcomplexreasoning}, software engineering~\citep{swe_bench_o1_2024,penedo2025codeforces}, finance~\citep{qian2025fino1transferabilityreasoningenhanced}, and cybersecurity~\citep{yu2025primus}.
+Concurrently, researchers have begun curating general-purpose SFT datasets enriched with distilled thinking traces to train open reasoning language models~\citep{2025synthetic1,guha2025openthoughtsdatarecipesreasoning}.
+Crucially, while previous work exclusively focuses on using these curated traces for fine-tuning, we introduce a novel second application: distilling insights from the thinking traces to refine annotation codebooks automatically.

 \paragraph{Refining Codebooks for Qualitative Coding and Annotation} The refinement of codebooks is a long-standing challenge in both qualitative research and large-scale data annotation.
 Research in HCI and crowd-sourcing communities developed human-centric workflows to improve task instructions, often relying on crowd workers to identify ambiguities that were then resolved by an expert or through discussion~\citep{Chang2017-qf, Manam2018-vt, K-Chaithanya-Manam2019-ur, Pradhan2022-zi}.
 More recently, researchers have begun to leverage LLMs to automate this process.
 This includes work on human-LLM collaboration for \textit{qualitative coding}~\citep{Xiao2023-ho, Halterman2025-ft, Wiebe2025-is, Torii2024-ez, Meng2024-rd}.
 Other work has demonstrated that LLMs can automatically analyze data or synthesize new guidelines to improve downstream performance~\citep{Bibal2025-vl,Hsu2025-tw,Srivastava2025-wy}.
 A key distinction of these automated methods is that they rely only on an LLM's intrinsic capabilities to analyze content or generate text, rather than being grounded in direct human annotation feedback.
 In contrast, our approach creates a collaborative pipeline with inputs from both humans and LLMs.